lijnati/Learn-JavaScript-with-in-30-Days/Day-7/README.md

 Welcome to Day 7 of the JavaScript learning series!
 Today, we'll take a moment to review and assess your progress on the concepts covered in the first week (Day 1 - Day 6).

 ## Concepts Covered in the First Week
+1. Introduction to JavaScript: Learn about what JavaScript means and what coan do and it's role in web development.we try to see the syntax and fundamental concepts in JavaScript.

-1. Variables and Data Types: Understand how to declare variables and work with different data types in JavaScript.
+2. Variables and Data Types: Understand how to declare variables and work with different data types in JavaScript.

-2. Operators and Expressions: Learn about arithmetic, comparison, logical, and assignment operators, and how to use them in expressions.
+3. Operators and Expressions: Learn about arithmetic, comparison, logical, and assignment operators, and how to use them in expressions.

-3. Control Flow and Conditional Statements: Explore if-else statements, switch statements, and the ternary operator for implementing conditional logic.
+4. Control Flow and Conditional Statements: Explore if-else statements, switch statements, and the ternary operator for implementing conditional logic.

-4. Loops and Iteration: Dive into for loops, while loops, do-while loops, and learn how to control loop flow using break and continue statements.
+5. Loops and Iteration: Dive into for loops, while loops, do-while loops, and learn how to control loop flow using break and continue statements.

-5. Functions: Study function declaration, parameters, return statements, and function expressions to encapsulate reusable blocks of code.
+6. Functions: Study function declaration, parameters, return statements, and function expressions to encapsulate reusable blocks of code.

 ## Progress Check